Robert-van-Engelen/Forth500/manual.md

 (the search is case sensitive).

-Words like `DUP` operate on the stack.  `DUP` duplicates the top value, generally called TOS: top of stack.
+Words like `DUP` operate on the stack.  `DUP` duplicates the top value, generally called TOS: "Top Of Stack".
 All computations in Forth occur on the stack.
 Words may take values from the stack, by popping them, and push return values on the stack.
 Besides words, type literal integer values to push them onto the stack: